 4 | Energy Management Expert Systems

-In the very heterogenous landscape of production, very individual and complex measures are often identified in the context of energy management.
-We examine to what extend computer programs as an expert can support people by offering guidance derived from a data base.
+In the heterogeneous landscape of production, very individual and complex measures are often identified in the context of energy management.
+We examine to what extend computer programs can support humans by offering guidance derived from a data base.

 5 | Image Recognition to Support Energy Management